pyrologic/pyrologjs/README.md

     l2.debug("This text should not be logged!");
 }
 ```
-You can change the logger configuration at any time
+You can change the logger configuration at any time.

 ### TypeScript Example